 What to visit:

 The Baroque Column of the Holy Trinity: At 35 meters, one of the tallest memorial columns in the Czech Republic, and a key landmark of the Upper Square.

 The Gothic-Renaissance Town Hall with its Astronomical Clock.
 Close to the column, the gothic town hall dates back to 1378.
 The astronomical clock has been reconstructed many times, most recently in the realist style of the communist period.
 We can make sure you are in Olomouc in time to watch the „performance“ of the carillon at noon.
 From the 76-meter high town hall tower, there is a beautiful view of the surroundings.

 You can also visit the 12th century remains of the Romanesque Palace, the Gothic cathedral of St. Wenceslas, the town walls, which have been preserved in fragments, and the baroque pilgrimage church on Svatý Kopeček (Holy Hill)

-Wencelas III, the last Bohemian king, of the Přemyslid dynasty, was apparently a very talented youngster.
+Wenceslas III, the last Bohemian king of the Přemyslid dynasty, was apparently a very talented youngster.
 For all that, however, he was a typical teenager and there are all sorts of stories about his rather wild typically adolescent behavior.
 At the age of 12 he was crowned King of Hungary.
-In 1305, his father Wenslas II died, leaving him further two kingdoms – those of Bohemia and Poland.
+In 1305, his father Wenceslas II died, leaving him a further two kingdoms – those of Bohemia and Poland.

 Surrounded by enemies, he decided to give up the Hungarian crown and concentrate on holding on to power in Poland.
-In the summer of 1306, at age of 16, he set out with his army to liquidate the Polish claimant to the throne, Wladyslaw Lokietok.
+In the summer of 1306, aged 16, he set out with his army to liquidate the Polish claimant to the throne, Wladyslaw Lokietok.